 Number of open roles: 9

 Hours: 37 hours/week (42 hours incl. lunch)

 Closing date for applications: Rolling campaign

 CV sift and Interviews: On-going, apply asap

 Interview location: The White Chapel Building, 10 Whitechapel High Street, London, E1 8QS

 GDS leads digital transformation in government, collaborating with teams from other departments to help them build better public services.
 Alongside those departmental teams, we’re transforming government together.
 Find out more at the GDS blog

 GOV.UK - is the place to find government information and services.
 It’s designed to make dealing with government simpler, clearer and faster.
-It's a microservices based architecture, primarily based upon Ruby on Rails, with elasticsearch, MongoDB, PostGres and a variety of other technologies.
+It's a microservices based architecture, primarily based upon Ruby on Rails, with

 GOV.UK Verify s the new way to prove who you are online.
-It is a service based architecture, primarily based upon Java.
+It is a

 Digital Marketplace is helping those transforming public services by making it simpler, clearer and faster for them to buy what they need.
 It is built in Python, based on an Amazon AWS stack.